sib-swiss/single-cell-training/docs/day3/enrichment_analysis.md

     <img src="../../assets/images/emapplot_tum_down.png" width="700"/>
 </figure>

-In stead of testing for gene ontology terms, we can also test for other gene set collections.
-For example the hallmark collection from [MSigDB](http://www.gsea-msigdb.org/gsea/msigdb/index.jsp):
+Instead of testing for Gene Ontology terms, we can also test for other gene set collections.
+For example the Hallmark collection from [MSigDB](http://www.gsea-msigdb.org/gsea/msigdb/index.jsp):

 ```R
 gmt <- msigdbr::msigdbr(species = "human", category = "H")
 ```

-We can use the function `enricher` to test for enrichment of any set of genes.
-But we would have to test it against a "universe", i.e. the background genes:
+We can use the function `enricher` to test for over-representation of any set of genes of the Hallmark collection.
+We have to include the "universe", i.e. the full list of background, non significant genes, against which to test for differences in proportions:

 ```R
 tum_vs_norm_enrich <- clusterProfiler::enricher(gene = tum_down_genes,